RFID Asset Tracking Solutions for Cleanrooms

 Cleanrooms' Unique Environments

 Cleanrooms' stringent requirements to maintain extremely low particulate matter levels, leads to unique building characteristics.
-In order to keep the dust particle, airborne organism or vaporized particle levels to a minimum, the cleanrooms are constructed with special materials like steel, aluminum or other materials painted with epoxy.
+To keep the dust particle, airborne organism or vaporized particle levels to a minimum, the cleanrooms are constructed with special materials like steel, aluminium or other materials painted with epoxy.
 These materials are chosen not only to prevent out-gassing or particulate emission, but also to withstand strenuous cleaning and wipe downs.
 In the biosciences cleanrooms, chemical wipe downs are done periodically to eliminate viral or bacterial contaminations.
 Often, equipment and tools may need to be autoclaved.

 These environments cause the equipment within the cleanrooms to also be subject to similar cleaning operations.
-The RFID tags used on equipment, tools and work-product have to withstand the cleaning procedures including the wipe downs and autoclaving.
+The RFID tags used on equipment, tools and work-product must withstand the cleaning procedures including the wipe downs and autoclaving.

 The AssetPulse Solution for Cleanrooms